-Welcome to our little patch of paradise in sunny Nelson, New Zealand.
-Homegrown Kitchen is where I share our simple life of growing food in the backyard, making food from scratch, and favorite family recipes.
+Hello, and welcome to my little patch of paradise in sunny Nelson, New Zealand.
+Homegrown Kitchen is where I share my recipes inspired by the garden and local surrounds.
 For many years (over 18 years!)
-I have been studying, researching and teaching others about cooking and eating well through my writing, and cooking workshops in Nelson and around New Zealand.
+I have been studying, researching and teaching others about cooking and eating well through my food writing, and cooking workshops in Nelson and around New Zealand.

-I started this online recipe journal (initially as nicolagalloway.co.nz in 2004) as a place to share recipes and photography inspired by what is growing in my garden and all the vibrant seasonal goodness.
-With two young children life is full… so the food we eat is simple, fresh and easy to prepare.
-My garden harvest and fresh produce from local markets forms the base of most meals, combined with everyday pantry staples.
+I started this online recipe journal (initially as nicolagalloway.co.nz in 2004) as a place to share my love of cooking with the seasons and making food from scratch.
+With two young children, life is full… so the food we eat is simple, fresh and easy to prepare.
+The garden harvest and fresh seasonal produce create the heart of our meals, combined with everyday pantry staples.

-I also love making homemade essentials such as bread, yogurt, preserves and ferments from scratch.
-I have spent years refining and mastering these back-to-basics techniques to make them as simple as possible so to fit around our busy modern lives.
-I have shared these recipes and my favourite family meals in my new cookbook Homegrown Kitchen – Everyday Recipes for Eating Well.
+I also love making homemade essentials such as sourdough bread, yogurt, preserves and ferments from scratch.
+I have spent years refining and mastering these back-to-basics techniques to make them as simple as possible to fit around our busy modern lives.
+I have shared these recipes and my favourite family meals in my latest cookbook Homegrown Kitchen – Everyday Recipes for Eating Well.